11 Common Ship Types and Their Unique Purposes

-If you plan to work in the shipping industry or enjoy sailing the seas, you should know the various types of ships available.
+If you plan to work in the shipping industry or enjoy sailing the seas, you should be aware of the various types of ships available.

-When you’re out at sea, you may come across a variety of different vessels, and knowing how to recognize them is helpful.
+When you’re out at sea, you may encounter various vessels, and it’s helpful to know how to recognize them.

 It’s also worth noting that safety requirements differ significantly depending on the sort of ship you’re running.

-Furthermore, each sort of vessel has its own set of rigid rules that must be adhered to.
+Furthermore, each vessel has its own rigid rules that must be followed.
 In addition, working on each type of ship can also be very different, so doing your research before applying for a position is essential.

 For example, working aboard a fishing vessel is a very different experience from working on a commercial ship.